ztdr/Aureal/README.md

 ## Why doesn't it do X?

 So far, this is just an afternoon of tinkering, so it's missing, well, a lot of features.
 But it's enough to get the shiny thing! ✨

+## Credits

+Credits go to [Joshua May](https://github.com/notjosh) for writing the Aureal software in the first place